 Dean took a shuddering breath, “And then a few weeks passed and everything was so normal again.
 I watched a West Ham match on the telly for the first time after it and their socks were red instead of striped and I almost lost it.”
 A desperate little laugh escaped Dean’s lips.

 “Everything kept going on.
-While I was away and after that, too,” he whispered.
+While I was away and after then, too,” he whispered.

 Then his eyes met Seamus’.
 For a moment time seemed to stop and then Dean was scrambling out of his chair and into Seamus’ arms, tears streaming down his face.